ericyoc/quantum-circuit-logical-gates-poc/README.md

 - `projectq.ops.Nand`: NAND gate

 These gates can be applied to qubits using the `projectq.ops.C` function for controlled gates and the `projectq.ops.Tensor` function for combining multiple gates.

-Each of these platforms provides a way to construct quantum circuits using logical gates and execute them on quantum hardware or simulators, making it easier for developers to explore and build quantum algorithms.

 ## Usage